 Expats shouldn't underestimate the potential for culture shock in Switzerland.
-It's a beautiful, modern European country, but there is a language barrier to overcome – and the Swiss have their own dialects of French and German.
+It is a beautiful, modern European country, but there is a language barrier to overcome, and the Swiss have their own dialects of French and German.
 Finding a support circle of other expats and helping newcomers are good ways to deal with this.

 + PRO: English is widely spoken

-English is taught in Swiss schools and most (especially younger) people speak it quite well, which makes activities like shopping easier – but some expats find that it makes it more difficult to practise local languages.
+English is taught in Swiss schools and most locals speak it quite well, which makes activities such as shopping easier, but some expats find that it makes it more difficult to practise local languages.

 ►See Education and Schools in Switzerland if you're moving with children